fakturk/StockGainsCalculatorBlog/content/post/calculate-stock-gains/index.md

 weight: 1
 ---

 Are you tired of manually calculating stock gains?
 Whether you're a beginner or an experienced investor, understanding your investment returns is crucial.
-That's where the **[Stock Gain Calculator](https://stockcgainscalculator.com)** comes in!
+That's where the **[Stock Gains Calculator](https://stockgainscalculator.com)** comes in!

 ## What Is the Stock Gain Calculator?

-The **[Stock Gain Calculator](https://stockcgainscalculator.com)** is a free online tool that helps you:
+The **[Stock Gains Calculator](https://stockgainscalculator.com)** is a free online tool that helps you:
 - Calculate historical stock gains for **1 day, 1 week, 1 month, 1 year, or even 10 years**.
 - Visualize stock performance with an interactive graph.
 - Analyze custom timeframes to suit your investment strategy.